Brand Hearing Aids for Every Budget

 Are NHS hearing aids helpful?

 The biggest complaint about NHS hearing aids is that they are not able to help the wearer with speech intelligibility in the presence of babble noise.
-In the other words, the NHS hearing aids are not helping much to hear the conversation better in places such as coffee shops, pubs and restaurants.
+In other words, the NHS hearing aids are not helping much to hear the conversation better in places such as coffee shops, pubs and restaurants.
+Please see our NHS+ collection of premium hearing aids for better options.

 Where can I get a pair of free NHS aids?